 - Attorney Fees

-- Other loan and closing fees
+- Other loan fees and closing costs

 - Emergency Fund Savings

 - $1,000 dollars to start, and